Reminiscing an old generation of Need for Speed and hopes for the future.

 It’s usually the same story: A douche bag alpha dog either cheats or taunts you mercilessly.
 Let’s not forget the hot babe that runs to you after she realizes what a mean loser her current squeeze is!
 This isn’t so different from the other games we play.
 We’ll do anything to put the villain in his place and save the damsel-in-distress.
 It’s a nice to have a human face and personality behind your foes and allies as it adds meaning to what we do in-game.

 Having a narrative isn’t the only strong thing that made this generation of Need for Speed games successful.
 The Run was story driven but it lacked key features most fans were looking for.
 You didn’t have the ability to freely roam a map and customize your ride’s appearance and performance to your own liking.
-If it’s any consolation, you could change the color but I think that’s really it.
+If it’s any consolation, you could change the colour but I think that’s really it.

 I think it was appealing to a lot of gamers to design their ride based on the style of the import scene.
 It gave you the freedom to the design your car as you fit.
 You could have spinning rims, tinted windows, fancy doors, unique artwork on your vehicle’s body among many other things.
 People constantly criticize NFS for not being as precise and accurate as its counterparts but that’s not why I play these games.
 I play them because I want to play the role of an up and coming street racer and immerse myself in the underground racing culture.